 Mental health is something that sounds scary.
-The first thing the society might think of is mental sickness - but it needn’t be like this.
+The first thing society might think of is mental sickness - but it doesn't have to be like this.

 How should we educate people on mental health, talking about depression and anxiety, without antagonising the stigma of being “mentally sick”?